codesharedot/bitcoin-gold-price/README.md

-# chainlink price
+# cosmos price

-Gets the chainlink price with Python (from JSON).
+Gets the cosmos price with Python (from JSON).

 https://pythonbasics.org